-Choose your Cardiff and Vale of Glamorgan bed and breakfasts, including cheap deals on luxury and budget Cardiff guest houses and boutique b&b's.
+Choose your bed and breakfasts in Cardiff and Vale of Glamorgan here, you will find luxury and budget Cardiff guest houses and boutique b&b's.
 Whether you’re planning a romantic break, a family holiday, or a get-together with friends, a holiday in Cardiff or Mid Glamorgan can be as exciting or relaxing as you may wish.
 Cardiff is filled with superb attractions and has accommodation for every budget.
 Right on its doorstep is the beautiful Vale of Glamorgan which is filled with cheerful beaches and dramatic landscapes.
 While in the area, why not stay at a welcoming bed and breakfast or guest house?
 Most B & B’s are family run by local people, who can tell you many of the best places to visit, some of which you may never find without local knowledge.
 This personal touch can make your holiday pleasant and affordable.

 Nothing feels as good as unwinding in a pretty B& B at the end of a long, busy day.
 Bed and breakfasts in Cardiff and The Vale of Glamorgan offer a personal experience as the owners are always on hand.
 Many of the establishments offer extra benefits that are not found in large hotels.
 These include homemade breakfasts and freshly cooked snacks.

 In today’s economy, holidays can be particularly difficult to afford.
 So we are all looking for great value for money, and that is something you will find when you opt to stay in a bed and breakfast.
 These establishments are owned by locals and offer exceptional service.
 They focus on quality control as they are much smaller than hotels.
 Most are located in quiet neighborhoods and provide guests with a pleasant experience far away from the noise and excitement of large attractions.